JMcKeag-blip/Phase-2-Project-Frontend/README.md

 Credits:
 This project uses a JSON Server Template found [here](https://github.com/learn-co-curriculum/json-server-template).
-All information and images inputed into the backend of this project can be credited to the [Wookiepedia](https://starwars.fandom.com/wiki)
+All information inputed into the backend of this project can be credited to the [Wookiepedia](https://starwars.fandom.com/wiki)

 This is the Phase 2 Project for James McKeag,
 Student at Flatiron School for Software Engineering.